 This article contains helpful information to make sure that other servers or network do not mark your email as spam.
-You do not want to send spam from your server.
-For more information on how to make sure that you do not send spam, read our How to Prevent Email Abuse documentation.
+You should not send spam from your server.
+For more information on how to make sure that your server does not send spam, read our How to Prevent Email Abuse documentation.

 Use email authentication

 DKIM (DomainKeys Identified Mail) and SPF (Sender Policy Framework) authentication can help verify that email comes from a trusted sender.
 DKIM is a validation system that detects email spoofing.
 It allows your mail server to check whether a domain’s administrators authorized email from a domain.
 The email includes a digital signature that your mail server uses to verify the sender’s public key in their DNS record.

 SPF uses DNS records to prevent email spoofing.
 If an email message uses falsified sender addresses, SPF uses the DNS record for the sender’s domain to detect the modification in the email’s header.

 On servers that run the CentOS 7 or RHEL 7 operating systems, you may see a

 named warning about the absence of SPF resource records on DNS.

 - This warning is not relevant because RFC 7208 deprecated SPF records.
 CentOS 7 servers use TXT records instead of SPF records.